Coming soon·Cloud dashboards & CI/CD performance gatesJoin the waitlist →

 CommandWhat it does

-metreja calltreeExpand a slow method into its full call tree
+metreja calltreeExpand a slow method into its full call tree with timing at every level

 metreja analyze-diffCompare two traces to verify a fix actually improved performance